lfparra/battleship-game/README.md

 ## Battle Ship Game

-Project carried out with React and the Bootstrap library for the design of the application.
+Project carried out with React and Bootstrap library for the design of the application.

 Battle Ship is a strategy game.
 Whoever sinks the enemy fleet first wins.